-For the years ended December 31, 2009 and 2010, options to purchase ordinary shares and contingently issuable shares that were anti-dilutive and excluded from the calculation of diluted net loss per share were 68,322,381 and 72,485,765, respectively, and Series A convertible redeemable preferred shares that were anti-dilutive and excluded from the calculation of diluted net loss per share were 13,178,082 and 130,000,000, respectively.
-There were totaling 26,968,162 options to purchase ordinary shares and contingently issuable shares, 48,794,521 Series A convertible redeemable preferred shares, 9,598,955 unvested restricted shares and 4,553,447 unvested restricted shares units have been excluded from the computation of diluted loss per share for the year ended December 31, 2011 as their effects would be anti-dilutive.
+The Company has included 4,160,957 contingently issuable shares in the denominator used in computing basic and diluted net income per share for the year ended December 31, 2012.
+These shares are contingently issuable upon the holder's request without other substantive conditions and for no further consideration.
+The impact of these contingently issuable shares was not material to year 2011, and was excluded from the 2011 net loss per share calculation.
+In year 2010, the issuance of these shares were also contingent upon the Company's IPO, and they were excluded from the 2010 net loss per share calculation as the IPO condition had not been satisfied.
+For the year ended December 31, 2010, there were 68,815,132 options to purchase ordinary shares and 130,000,000 Series A Preferred Shares that were anti-dilutive and excluded from the calculation of diluted net loss per share.
+There were totaling 21,081,709 options to purchase ordinary shares, 48,794,521 Series A Preferred Shares, 9,598,955 unvested restricted shares and 4,553,447 unvested restricted shares units have been excluded from the computation of diluted net loss per share for the year ended December 31, 2011 as their effects would be anti-dilutive.